 It’s been a long journey for Lauren, but she has worked so hard and made such amazing strides.
 In fact, Lauren was the #1 fundraiser in last year’s Get Active Challenge in support of Grandview Kids.
 She raised more than $3,000 by swimming all summer.

 “Lauren just loves Grandview Kids,” says Karen.
 “In fact, every time we drive by she gets very excited and yells out ‘there’s my building!’”

 Checking in with last year’s top fundraiser

-In 2020, Grandview Kid, Lauren, raised $3,113 through the Get Active Challenge, which made her the top fundraiser in our inaugural year of this event.
-Lauren dedicated an entire summer to logging hours swimming in Rice Lake at her family’s trailer.
+Since 2020, Grandview Kid, Lauren, raised $6360 through the Get Active Challenge, which made her the top fundraiser for both years of this event.
+Lauren has dedicated entire summers to logging hours swimming in Rice Lake at her family’s trailer.
 Her family and friends rallied around her efforts by making donations, encouraging her on over Facebook, and even cheering her on from the shore during her swims.

 “They would chant ‘go Lauren, go!’ as she swam,” says Lauren’s mom, Karen.
 “Everyone at the trailer park knows who she is and what she was doing for Grandview Kids.
 People would stop by on golf carts to drop off donations.”

 Lauren is currently narrowing down her choices as to what she will choose for her challenge for this year’s Get Active Challenge.
 Her mom and sister have brought up lots of ideas, such as walking, or a combined walk/swim, but so far, nothing has felt quite right to Lauren.
 Stay tuned for more on that!
 One thing that this thirteen-year-old knows for sure is that she will be participating in Get Active again in 2021.
 After all, she has a title to defend!